Block 1 Hero Preview — Portable Battery vs Generator CA

 ✓ Best for Most California Homeowners

-EcoFlow or BLUETTI — Silent, Safe, HOA-Friendly
+EcoFlow or BLUETTI — Quiet, Safe, HOA-Friendly

 If you live in a neighborhood, have HOA restrictions, are in a fire-risk zone, or want solar recharging capability — a portable battery station is the clear choice.
 The EcoFlow lineup and BLUETTI AC180 both handle every PSPS essential load.